joaoarthurolv/virtual-class-api/README.md

 # virtual-class-api
-Practicing my skills on Java, API's Rest and Spring and learning new stuff.
+Practicing my skills on Java, Rest APIs and Spring and learning new stuff.